You have no items in your shopping cart.

 DanBatovici

 Dan Batovici is a senior researcher at the University of Vienna.
-He studied Classics in Bucharest (BA 2009) and theology and religious studies for graduate degrees in Cambridge and St Andrews, before earning his doctorate from KU Leuven (PhD 2015) where he then was a research fellow and instructor until 2024.
-In 2024, he moved to Vienna to lead a five-year team project on the late-antique and medieval literature focused on the followers of the apostles in Greek, Coptic, Syriac, and Armenian.
+He studied Classics in Bucharest and theology and religious studies for postgraduate degrees in Cambridge and St Andrews, before earning his doctorate from KU Leuven in 2015, where he then continued as a research fellow and instructor.
+In 2024, he moved to Vienna to lead a five-year team project on the late antique and medieval literature focused on the followers of the apostles in Greek, Coptic, Syriac, and Armenian.
 He works broadly on the reception of marginal early Christianities, seeking to combine manuscript studies with cultural history.